PINTO0309/onnx2tf/README.md

 ## Sample Usage
 ### 1. Install
+#### Note:

-**Note: If you are using TensorFlow v2.13.0 or earlier, use a version older than onnx2tf v1.17.5. onnx2tf v1.17.6 or later will not work properly due to changes in TensorFlow's API.**
+**1. If you are using TensorFlow v2.13.0 or earlier, use a version older than onnx2tf v1.17.5. onnx2tf v1.17.6 or later will not work properly due to changes in TensorFlow's API.**

+**2. The latest onnx2tf implementation is based on Keras API 3 and will not work properly if you install TensorFlow v2.15.0 or earlier.**

 - HostPC
   <details><summary>Click to expand</summary><div>